🔗 What is internal linking in SEO? (Direct answer)

 8. Contextual Links: Why They Carry the Most Weight

 Contextual links — internal links placed within the body text of your content, within a relevant sentence and surrounding paragraph — carry more SEO value than any other type of internal link.
-Google weights contextual links higher because they carry three signals simultaneously: the anchor text describes the destination, the surrounding text provides semantic context, and the editorial placement implies that a real person judged the linked page worth reading at that specific moment.
+Google weights contextual links higher because they carry three signals simultaneously: the anchor text describes the destination, the surrounding text provides semantic context, and the editorial placement implies a real person judged the linked page worth reading at that specific moment.

 Placing contextual links that actually work